Indoor plants can serve many purposes: decoration, improved indoor air quality, hobby fulfillment, and they can even improve your mood.

 Because the snake plant is such a survivor, it will do fine in any lighting situation, including in low light, but ideally, as with most indoor plants, indirect sunlight is the sweet spot– on your floor by a window, on your dresser by a window, or anywhere by a window is where it will thrive.

 Now that you took the time to get to know the snake plant a little better, let’s talk styling!

 These sharp and pointed bright green leaves look great in neutral-colored large pots.
 My pot is placed on the corner of my dark gray dresser, on top of a creamy white/navy blue dresser runner, and is next to my two corner windows.

-Simply place the smaller drainage pot in the larger, heavier, bottom-sealed pot, and the long snake-like leaves will stretch right up, and add that accent that you have been seeking for your room.
+Simply place the smaller drainage pot in the larger, heavier, bottom-sealed pot, and the long snake-like leaves will stretch right up, and add that accent that you have been seeking for your living room.
 This particular white, patterned, medium-large pot is from Ross Stores, and was relatively cheap for a set of two (this being the smaller of the two).

-Now that your smaller, breathable pot is tucked away inside the decorative pot, there is no mess brought about with repotting, no rotting, no heavy pot problems due to water weight, and no fungus gnats due to stagnant water in your room.
+Now that your smaller, breathable pot is tucked away inside the decorative pot, there is no mess brought about with repotting, no rotting, no heavy pot problems due to water weight, and no fungus gnats due to stagnant water in your living room.

 Rushfoil Plant (Crotons)